-1987 - 1991 POLICE SERGEANT, SUPERVISOR MEDIA RELATIONS UNIT, OFFICE OF THE CHIEF
+1987 - 1991 POLICE SERGEANT, SUPERVISOR MEDIA RELATIONS UNIT, OFFICE OF THE CHIEF City of Miami Police Department, Miami, Florida

 The Department's "top" spokesman and directly responsible for coordinating and assisting the media with all news releases, press conferences and interviews.
 Directed all publicity and public relations for the department.
 Responded to all major crime scenes, major investigations, on/off duty injured personnel incidents, discharge of firearms, civil disturbances, disasters, etc. Promoted to Executive Assistant to the Chief of Police from this assignment.